top of page

 The third stage of trauma recovery focuses on the reinvention of yourself as a healed and whole person and the visioning of a bright, hopeful future.

-~ Feeling integrated, whole and inclusive of all parts of yourself.
+~ Feel integrated, whole and inclusive of all parts of yourself.

-~ Living more of your life in the present moment.
+~ Live more of your life in the present moment.

-~ Experiencing that past trauma no longer has such power over you.
+~ Experience that past trauma no longer has such power over you.

-~ Venturing beyond your personal world to connect with other people and to engage in meaningful activities.
+~ Venture beyond your personal world to connect with others and engage in meaningful activities.

-~ Noticing how the profound level of strength that you have cultivated in your healing journey enables you to become a powerful force for good.
+~ Notice how the profound level of strength that you have cultivated in your healing journey enables you to become a powerful force for good.

 Shelley